Ballymena and Larne Railway: Routes

 From east to west, the railway ran for 32 mi between Larne and Ballymena via Kilwaughter, Headwood, Ballyboley, Ballynashee, Collin, Moorfields, Kells and Harryville.
 A branch line operated from Ballyboley to Doagh via Ballynure and Ballyclare.
 From Larne, the line rose for 12 mi to a summit of 660 ft at Ballynashee.
 The gradient was, in places, as steep as 1 in 36.
 The line operated both passenger and goods traffic; transport of locally mined iron ore was the main reason for the construction of the line.

 Early years

 The line between Larne and Ballyclare opened in 1877.
 The line between Ballyboley and Ballymena opened in August 1878.
-The railway originally terminated at Harryville on the outskirts of Ballymena; in 1880 it was extended to Ballymena's main line (Belfast & Northern Counties Railway (B&NCR)) station, where it also made a connection with the Ballymena, Cushendall and Red Bay Railway.
+The railway originally terminated at Harryville on the outskirts of Ballymena; in 1880 it was extended to Ballymena's main line Belfast and Northern Counties Railway (B&NCR) station, where it also made a connection with the Ballymena, Cushendall and Red Bay Railway.
 The extension from Ballyclare to Doagh opened in 1884.
 The line's original steam locomotives were built by Beyer, Peacock & Company of Manchester to a design similar to those built for the Isle of Man Railway.
 By the late 1880s the County Antrim iron ore industry was in decline.
-The railway experienced financial difficulties and was taken over by the B&NCR in July 1889.
+The railway experienced financial difficulties and was taken over by the B&NCR in July 1889 by the Belfast and Northern Counties and Ballymena and Larne Railway Companies Amalgamation Act 1889 (52 & 53 Vict. c. xcvii).